Mountaineer Service Corps

 Public works programs that improve infrastructure also improve quality-of-life for working West Virginians and attract businesses.
 It’s exactly what we need, and on a large scale.

 - Employ 3,900 new, unionized workers to work for the public through state/local government and non-profit organizations at a living wage, with benefits.
-These jobs will include state park maintenance assistants; community center workers; public art and history creators and coordinators; agricultural extension workers; foresters; disaster relief workers; court watchers; peer recovery coaches and recovery coaches; child care workers, Child Protective Services workers; drivers for seniors, people with disabilities, and veterans; officers to organize river/land clean-ups, and clean-up crews; ex-offender re-entry workers; school garden coordinators; summer feeding program aides; economic development fellows to assist small business owners; energy efficiency jobs; homegrown community-based mental health and recovery models (like Libera and SOAR); volunteer coordinators for benefits programs; Senior Service members, and more.
+The jobs funded by the plan will take into account gender and racial equity issues, and include state park maintenance assistants; community center workers, COVID trackers/tracers, sanitation workers, stay-at-home caregivers, lab workers (for test processing), state nurses (for administering tests), trainers for remote tech, PPE distribution, removal of invasive plants to expand agricultural land; public art and history creators and coordinators; agricultural extension workers; foresters; disaster relief workers; court watchers; peer recovery coaches and recovery coaches; child care workers, Child Protective Services workers; drivers for seniors, people with disabilities, and veterans; officers to organize river/land clean-ups, and clean-up crews; ex-offender re-entry workers; school garden coordinators; summer feeding program aides; economic development fellows to assist small business owners; energy efficiency jobs; homegrown community-based mental health and recovery models (like Libera and SOAR); volunteer coordinators for benefits programs; Senior Service members, and more.
 This plan will be a powerful tool to encourage, support, strengthen, and expand the work already being done by citizens in low-income communities, local government, congregations, and charity organizations.

-- Fund 7000+ skilled jobs in water and sewer infrastructure maintenance/repair, some in each county, available to distressed small towns with aging systems and few or no municipal workers.
-See our (forthcoming) Safe Water for All plan.
+- Fund 7000+ skilled jobs in water and sewer infrastructure maintenance/repair, energy efficiency, solar installations on 1000 public buildings, and more.
+Work will be done in every county, and water/sewer infrastructure will be made available especially to distressed small towns with aging systems and few or no municipal workers. (see Protect Our Land, Water and Working People Plan).

-- Establish a Summer Youth Mountaineer Corps--1,000 summer jobs for young people at $3500 each.
-The 1,000 positions will include staffing summer feeding programs, internships, and other learning experiences for young West Virginians, akin to FDR's Civilian Conservation Corps, which "worked on reforestation and conservation projects; fought forest fires; built shelters, fire towers, fire stations, roads, and trails; strung electric and telephone lines; and planted thousands of trees," in addition to building many of our state parks.
+- Establish a Summer Youth Mountaineer Corps–1,000 summer jobs for young people at $3500 each.
+The 1,000 positions will include staffing summer feeding programs, planting state orchards and food forests, working to create local Victory Gardens, organizing a state seed bank, and other learning experiences for young West Virginians, akin to FDR’s Civilian Conservation Corps, which “worked on reforestation and conservation projects; fought forest fires; built shelters, fire towers, fire stations, roads, and trails; strung electric and telephone lines; and planted thousands of trees,” in addition to building many of our state parks.

 - Create 600+ jobs for people in recovery, ex-offenders, and others on the front-lines (see Recovery Can’t Wait Plan).